TokyovsSantiago

 Key Cost Differences

-Dining out in Tokyo is notably more expensive compared to Santiago.
-An inexpensive restaurant meal costs ¥1,000 in Tokyo versus CLP 7,000 in Santiago.
+Dining out in Tokyo costs about the same compared to Santiago.
+An inexpensive restaurant meal costs ¥1,150 in Tokyo versus CLP 7,000 in Santiago.

 Public transportation in Tokyo is more affordable, with monthly passes at ¥10,000 compared to CLP 33,000 in Santiago.